nextflow-io/nextflow/docs/wave.md

 container will be named `foo.com/bar/biocontainers/bwa:0.7.13--1`.
 :::

-The credentials to allow the push of  containers in the target repository needs to be provided via Seqera Platform credentials manager, whose account is specified in the `tower.accessToken` in the above configuration.
+The credentials to allow the push of  containers in the target repository need to be provided via the Seqera Platform credentials manager.
+The account used for this is specified by the `tower.accessToken` in the configuration above.

 ### Container security scanning